Preparing for a holiday is exciting!

 You’ve chosen this year’s adventure, and you’re putting the final details in place for what you hope will be a memorable trip.

-But if you’re one of the 15 million people in England with a long term condition, there’s a few more planning steps to make sure everything goes smoothly!
+But if you’re one the many Brits living with a long term condition – including 15 million people in England alone – there’s a few more planning steps to make sure your trip goes smoothly!

 So to help you tick every box for getting ready…